 A life insurance company – let us call them MyInsurance – with world-wide market reach was celebrating their success of improving their customers’ satisfaction in 2006.
 They proudly presented the results: “In Thailand we have achieved 58% satisfied customers as compared to year 2005 when it was only 54%.”
 This sounds good, right?
 In a market with millions of consumers, an increase in satisfaction of 4% would mean, the number of customers who would happily buy from MyInsurance again has increased by some ten thousands.

 Such kind of conclusion could be too fast.
 Why?
 For obvious reasons, MyInsurance did not really ask millions of customers for their opinion.
 They only managed to gather the opinion from 280 customers.
 And, this is called sampling.
-Such approach is being applied in every kind of company in every industry many times a day.
+Such approach is in use in every kind of company in every industry many times a day.

-Sampling is based on a comparatively small number of customers, called “Sample”, and it is used to draw conclusions about the “Population”.
-Population in this case refers to the entire pool of customers whose opinion we are interested in.
-Sampling has a huge advantage: it saves money and time and is especially used when it is nearly impossible to collect data from the whole population or when the process of testing can destroy the object like drop testing of mobile phones.
-This advantage is paid for with a disadvantage: the “Margin of Error” or “Confidence Interval”.
+Sampling is based on a comparatively small number of customers, called “Sample”, and it is the foundation to draw conclusions about the “Population”.
+Population in this case refers to the entire pool of customers whose opinion we want to gather.
+Sampling has a huge advantage: it saves money and time and is especially useful when it is nearly impossible to collect data from the whole population or when the process of testing can destroy the object like drop testing of mobile phones.
+This advantage comes with a disadvantage: the “Margin of Error” or “Confidence Interval”.

 Margin of Error – Confidence Interval